Table of Contents

-Merriam Webster defines Structure is defined as:1 : the action of building : construction
+Merriam Webster defines Structure as:1 : the action of building : construction

 2a : something (such as a building) that is constructed